Skip to main content

 Observation

-I noticed the server sets a cookie named 'name' with a plain, unsigned integer value upon visiting the site, which suggested the server is using this integer directly as a database lookup key without any authentication or signing protecting it.
+Visiting the site sets a cookie named 'name' holding a plain, unsigned integer.
+That integer is being used directly as a database lookup key, with no authentication or signature protecting it.

 When you visit the site, it sets a cookie named 'name' with an integer value (starting at 0).
 The server maps this integer to different items in its database.
 You need to find which integer value corresponds to the flag entry by iterating through values.